hugowindisch/pillow/README.md

         }
     );
 ```
-###Runtime loading in a different application domain
+###Runtime Loading in a Different Application Domain
 This is how an additional package can be loaded at runtime, in a new application domain (that, inherits from the topmost domain).

 ```html